We are Companions on a Journey

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our policy which can be viewed by clicking on the link below

 As our Designated Safeguarding Lead, Mrs Baker (Headteacher), would be the first point of contact if you had a concern about one of our pupils.
-In her absence, our Deputy Designated Safeguarding Leads Miss Syddall (Deputy Headteacher) and Mrs Archer (Pastoral Lead), would be available.
+In her absence, our Deputy Designated Safeguarding Leads Mrs Hewson Assistant Head and Miss McCann EYFS lead, would be available be available.

 All of our staff receive regular safeguarding training.
 This includes training on the Government's Prevent Duty to counter radicalism and extremism.
 The designated safeguarding lead and deputies receive further in-depth safeguarding training at least every two years.